Lime Cordiale: 2021–present: Cordi Elba and Enough of the Sweet Talk

 In September 2021 Lime Cordiale released the single "Apple Crumble", which is the lead track from a collaborative six track EP, Cordi Elba, with English actor-musician Idris Elba.
 The EP was released on 14 January 2022 and peaked at number 9 on the ARIA charts.
 On 8 April 2022 the pop rock group released a new single, "Facts of Life" and in July they followed with "Country Club".

-In late 2022 Lime Cordiale announced that they work working on their third studio album and it was "70-80% done".
+In late 2022 Lime Cordiale announced that they were working on their third studio album and it was "70-80% done".
 There has yet to be a timeframe announced for the release nor the track listing the album will feature.

 On 25 November 2022, the group released the single "Colin" which featured vocals from Scottish-Australian artist Colin Hay, lead singer of the Australian rock band Men at Work.
 An accompanying music video for the song had scenes shot at Hay's home and where the final chorus of the song was recorded.

 On 15 June 2023, Lime Cordiale released "Imposter Syndrome", their first single of 2023.
 Following the release of the single the group collaborated with Filipino-Australian artist Grentperez on a single titled "Op Shop Lover" released on 28 September 2023.
 The group finished out there year with releasing a single "Pedestal" on 23 November 2023.
 Both of their solo projects placed on the Triple J Hottest 100 2023 countdown at #27 and #42 respectfully.

 During Late 2023 Oli and Louis released their carbon-neutral beer "LARGO".
 The branding for the beer is said to be an acronym for 'late afternoon glass off'.

 On 22 March 2024, Lime Cordiale released "The Big Reveal: Au L'Hypocrite".

 On 4 June 2024 the duo released a new single titled "Cold Treatment" along with the announcement of their upcoming third studio album Enough of the Sweet Talk.
 The album includes many of the singles released over the past 2 years.
 The duo will tour Australia throughout 2024 alongside Australian band Ball Park Music to support the album.

 On 21 June 2024, long-time touring members Nick Polovineo and Felix Bornholdt both announced they would be moving on from the band via Instagram.

 On 26 July 2024, Lime Cordiale released Enough of the Sweet Talk, their third studio album.
 The Leimbach brothers describe the album as "taking us through the course of a relationship in chronological order.
 The innocent early days, the learning, the love, the doubt, the conflict and the realisation of loss."

 After its release, Enough of the Sweet Talk peaked at number 1 on the ARIA album charts.

 In September 2025, Lime Cordiale performed with Melbourne Symphony Orchestra.